 One study suggested that the general recruitment of venous collaterals over time may lead to remission of the syndrome, although the SVC remains obstructed.

 Once SVCS is recognized, prompt clinical attention is important.
-A diagnosis should be established prior to initiating therapy for the following reasons:
+For the following reasons, a diagnosis should be established before therapy is initiated:

 - 75% of patients have symptoms and signs for longer than 1 week before seeking medical attention.